raj-962/raj-962/Readme.md

 Hi there! 👋

 I'm a 2nd-year engineering student in the **Electronics and Communication Engineering (ECE)** branch at the **University College of Engineering Bangalore (UVCE)**.
 My academic journey began at Kendriya Vidyalaya Ballari, where I completed my 10th grade.
-I have a strong passion for coding and technology, and I am proficient in Python and C.
+I have a strong passion for coding and technology, and I am proficient in Verilog Python and C.

 **Skills and Interests**